Newtayo/Portfolio-Setup/README.md

 > Describe 1 - 3 features you will add to the project.

--  Header and Footer will be added to the index .html file
 -  The desktop version of the portfolio website would be created
--  The project would be deployed on live server
+-  The project would be deployed on live server.
+-  More Project sections would be added.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🤝 Contributing <a name="contributing"></a>

+Hedlrick adholah

 Contributions, issues, and feature requests are welcome!